ElliotMouchon/BayesianProject/README.md

 - `Image_comp.ipynb`
 - `Evaluation_horseshoe_comp.ipynb`

-There might be trouble rendering equations in this `README.md` file.
-If it is the case, you can check the `README.ipynb` file.
+There might be troubles rendering equations in this `README.md` file.
+If it were the case, you can check the `README.ipynb` file.
 ___
 ## Introduction